-In the spirit of Earth month and International Earth Day on 22 April, we were inspired to assess our lifestyle and the carbon footprint we’re leaving on the Earth.
+In the spirit of Earth month and International Earth Day on 22 April, we were inspired to assess our lifestyle and the carbon footprint.
 Much like limiting your water usage, it’s small changes that go a long way.
 Staying true to our beauty roots, going organic and using organic make-up is at the top of our list.
 Celebs like Jessica Alba, Emma Watson, Kate Hudson and Kourtney Kardashian all credit organic products to their youthful appearance and gorgeous glow.

 Going organic not only makes you sound like you are part of Gwyneth Paltrow’s Goop posse, it has far-reaching effects on the environment and your skin will no doubt love the natural ingredients.
 We often don’t think about what we’re really putting onto our skin, and simply discard of plastic wrappers without giving it a second thought.
-Don’t beat yourself up too much.
-Just make a start and consciously try to incorporate greener alternatives.
+It’s time to make a start and consciously try to incorporate greener alternatives.

 The best option would be to choose products without unnecessary outer packaging – a plastic-wrapped tub within a cellophane wrapped box is completely OTT.
 Also, check for packaging that can be recycled (that would be most cardboard boxes and plastic containers – but check if you have to peel off labels first) or reused.